PaloAltoNetworks/terraform-scm-access-modules/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE) [![support](https://img.shields.io/badge/Support%20Level-Community-yellowgreen)](./SUPPORT.md)
 ![CI/CD](https://github.com/PaloAltoNetworks/terraform-scm-access-modules/actions/workflows/ci.yml/badge.svg)

-# NOTICE: This repo is under heavy active development and is not yet ready for production use.
-Please use for evaluation only.

 ### Instructions on how to build and install the Alpha Terraform Provider
 Go Here &rarr; [Alpha Provider](https://github.com/PaloAltoNetworks/terraform-provider-sase)